 - Provides line of sight across the GSA enterprise planning processes of strategic planning, performance management, Capital Planning and Investment Control (CPIC) and the IT Investment Milestone Review Process.

-GSA EA Program Management and Governance
+EA Program Management and Governance